noahpy/my_pytorch_kit/docs/models/vae.md

 ```python
 from my_pytorch_kit.model.vae import ImageVAE, ImageVAESemiSupervised
 ```
-Their application on the MNIST dataset can be found in the [`examples/mnist/generator/vae.py`](../../examples/mnist/generator/vae.py) module.
+Their application on the MNIST dataset can be found in the [`examples/mnist/vae/vae.py`](../../examples/mnist/vae/vae.py) module.
-Enter the `examples` directory and run `python -m mnist.generator.vae`.
+Enter the `examples` directory and run `python -m mnist.vae.vae`.

 ## Results on MNIST